oskarrough/slaytheweb/DOCUMENTATION.md

 ## Backend

 With the integration of https://github.com/oskarrough/slaytheweb-backend in `game/backend.js`, you can choose to save your current run state in the Slay the Web database.
-Nothing but game state is stored.
-All runs are listed on `stats.html`.
+Nothing but game state & date is stored.
+All runs are visible on `stats.html`.

-To save a run, open the browser console and run `stw.postRun()`.

 ## Footnotes